bhuri001/Software-Supply-Chain-hap83334-HW-3/CONTRIBUTING.md

 This project adheres to standard Python style guidelines (PEP 8).
 We use tools like `pylint` and `ruff` to maintain high code quality.
 Before submitting a pull request, ensure that your code passes these tools locally to meet the project's style standards.

 ## Code of Conduct
+The information on how to contribute SHOULD include the requirements for acceptable contributions (e.g., a reference to any required coding standard).
+(URL required)
 This project operates under a Contributor Code of Conduct, and your participation signifies your commitment to its principles.
 (Feel free to add a `CODE_OF_CONDUCT.md` file if you choose.)

 Thank you for being a part of this project and sharing your talents!